BrunoSpoletini/gestorCursos/README.md

    python manage.py runserver
    ```

-7. Test your API endpoints using tools like Postman.
+7. Test your API endpoints using tools like Postman or the API_requests.http file with the Rest Client VsCode extension.

 ### Features:
 - Registration and login with JWT